 We do not offer refunds for any reason.
 All of our contests result in a winner.
 If the client does not choose a winner in the given time frame we use our voting algorithm to choose a winner.
 Guaranteeing contest awards is how we get the best Namers on Naming Force.

 When we choose a name, who owns rights to the name?

 What stipulations do you have about clients using a) more than one name, or b) using a name other than the name that was chosen as the winner?

 Does Naming Force check the availability of a name?
 Can I use the submitted names without worrying about trademark/legal issues?

-We do not conduct business name or trademark searches on names submitted on Naming Force.
-Our site does however perform a simple domain check on submitted DOMAIN NAMES and the results are shown to the client when they are signed in to their contest page.
-Clients are instructed to conduct their own business name search.
+Unfortunately there is no national database of business names for us to search.
+We do however search U.S. trademarks for submitted names.
+Our site also performs a simple domain check on submitted domain names and the results are shown to the client when they are signed in to their contest page.
 It's important to note that business names do not have to be 100% unique in many scenarios.
-The uniquness of the name often depends on the industry and jurisdiction of your name registration.
-For example, you can have a "32nd Degree LLC" registered in every state of the U.S., but only one "32nd Degree Inc." We do not offer any advice on this matter beyond what is in this FAQ.
+The uniqueness of the name often depends on the industry and jurisdiction of your name registration.

 How Does Naming Force rank submissions?